aiqc/AIQC/README.md

 <br />

-* Achieve end-to-end reproducibility by recording both data preparation & training experiments.
+* Pipelines with tweakable parameters for data prep, model evalaution, and post-processing.
-* Easily orchestrate parameterized protocols for data preprocessing & model evalaution.
+* Achieve end-to-end reproducibility by recording every step in the process.

 ---